deepCeadeus/pokeemerald-modern-oras-R/README.md

 ### Stone Axe
 - Added as a **Rock-type** move.
 - **50 BP**, **90 accuracy**, hits twice.
+- This was reworked for stability instead of adding another mechanic to manage (stealth rock).
 - Available on:
   - **Kleavor**
   - **Kabutops**